michaelfranzl/janus-rtpforward-plugin/README.md

 		"negotiate_acodec": "opus",
 		"negotiate_vcodec": "vp8"

 All `send*` keys are required and specify the target UDP ports/addresses.
-This plugin simply uses the `sendto()` system call.
+This plugin simply uses the `SEND(2)` (`sendto()`) system call.
 For now, only an IPv4 target address is supported.

 The `negotiate*` keys are optional and specify which codecs should be negotiated by Janus (and returned in the JSEP answer).
 The defaults are `"opus"` and `"vp8"`.

 ## Browser requests

 To send to the browser a Picture Loss Indication packet (PLI), send the following payload:

 		"request": "pli"

 To send to the browser a Full Intraframe request packet (FIR), send the following payload:

 		"request": "fir"

-To send to the browser a Receiver Estimated Maximum Bitrate packet (REMB), send the following payload.
-Note that depending on the video codec used, different browsers cannot go lower than 30 to 200 kbits/sec.
+To send to the browser a Receiver Estimated Maximum Bitrate packet (REMB), send the following payload:

 		"request": "remb",
 		"bitrate": <integer in bits per second>